Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 #### Nanodisc
 Name of model (for input file): nanodisc
 Name of function (in BayesFit.f): fct_nano
 Description: Elliptical nanodiscs with a purification tag.
-             The disc is build up of cylinder form factors,
-             and the tag is modelled as a random coil.
+The disc is build up of cylinder form factors and the tag is modelled as a random coil.

 #### Micelle
 Name of model (for input file): micelle